 - Licensed Processional Counselor State of Ohio: C.1400187

-- EMDR (partially trained and working toward certification)
+- EMDR (Level 1 training and working toward certification)

 - DBT (partially trained and working toward certification)